baurine/quick-gitbook/README.md

-# Quick Gitbook
+# QuickGitbook

-A web service likes [SourceGraph](https://sourcegraph.com/github.com/baurine/quick-gitbook) to quickly view your gitbook repo from github.
+A web service likes [Sourcegraph](https://sourcegraph.com/github.com/baurine/quick-gitbook) to quickly view your gitbook repo from github.

 It is simple and direct, not powerful and robust, just works.